thin fashion models

 The fashion industry often prioritizes size over health when casting models or deciding what looks stylish, creating an unhealthy environment for both the designers and models involved.
 Body shaming marginalized groups is unacceptable, regardless of their size and shape.
 The issue has become so grave that several countries have implemented laws against underweight models.
 Fashion professionals must recognize the importance of inclusion while considering new ideas that promote healthy appearances and lifestyles.

 To promote an inclusive atmosphere in the industry, some suggestions include reinforcing positive images that show variety during fashion week events, increasing the use of computer editing software capable of showcasing all figures, hiring people from diverse backgrounds so there are differing opinions about how a model should look; employing doctors on set to ensure models are healthy when they step onto the stage or offshoot/editing schedules should be made flexible depending on unique patient requirements like pre-existing medical conditions that preclude strict dietary measures.
-Only when we start acknowledging different body sizes and shapes as an integral part of our society can we truly begin to solve the problems with body diversity and representation in fashion?
+Only when we start acknowledging different body sizes and shapes as an integral part of our society can we truly begin to solve the problems with body diversity and representation in fashion.

 “The only time models are allowed to have curves is when it’s scoliosis from carrying the weight of the fashion industry on their shoulders.”